zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### messages.commands.createchild `String` *(default: "Add child record")*

-Defines the text of "Add child record" button that adds new child data rows.
+Defines the text of the "Add child record" button that adds new child data rows.

 #### Example